 In the first quarter of 2000, the Company entered into three additional leases for office space.
 The lease for the Company's San Francisco office space, entered into in February 2000, provides for annual aggregate payments of \$275.
 The security deposit for this lease is approximately \$24.
-The Company also entered into two subleases for approximately 8,000 and 4,000 square feet, respectively, in New York City expiring in September 2000, providing for annual aggregate payments of \$238 and \$182, respectively.
+The Company also entered into two subleases for approximately 8,000 and 4,000 square feet, respectively, in New York City expiring in October 2000, providing for annual aggregate payments of \$238 and \$182, respectively.
 In March 2000, the Company entered into a lease for an aggregate of approximately 83,500 square feet on two floors at a location in New York City.
-The lease with respect to one floor, consisting of approximately 40,500square feet, commenced in April 2000, at a rent of approximately \$1,400 per year in the first three years, \$1,500 per year in years four through seven and \$1,600 per year in years eight through ten.
-The related security deposit is \$2,000 for the first three years, \$1,300 for years four through seven and \$670 for years eight through ten.
-The other floor consists of approximately 43,000 square feet, and the lease term relating to that floor commences in March 2001, at a rent of approximately \$1,500 per year in the first three years, \$1,600 per year in years four through seven and \$1,700 per year in years eight through ten.
-The related security deposit is \$2,200 for the first three years, \$1,500 for years four through seven and \$747 for years eight through ten.
-At our option, we provided the security deposit by a letter of credit.
+The lease with respect to one floor, consisting of approximately 40,500 square feet, commenced in April 2000, at a rent of approximately \$1,400 per year in the first three years, \$1,500 per year in years four through seven and \$1,600 per year in years eight through ten.
+The related security deposit, which is included in cash and cash equivalents, is \$2,000 for the first three years, \$1,300 for years four through seven and \$670 for years eight through ten.
+The other floor consists of approximately 43,000 square feet, and the lease term relating to that floor commences in March 2001, at a rent of approximately \$1,500 per year in the first three years, \$1,600 per year in years four through seven and \$747 for years eight through ten.
+At the Company's option, the Company provided the security deposit through a letter of credit.